 In war, there are definite winners and losers.
 Sports, on the other hand, inspire arguments.
 Let’s talk about the 2012 London Olympics, and figure out who won… and inspire an argument at the same time!

-How much does it matter?
+How much does the Olympics matter?

-Witness three socialist and communist countries in the past/present – the U.S.S.R., China, and the German Democratic Republic (East Germany) – who won medals to ‘prove’ the inherent superiority of their political systems.
+Witness three socialist and communist countries in the past/present – the U.S.S.R., China, and the German Democratic Republic (East Germany).
+Each of them won medals to ‘prove’ the inherent superiority of their political systems.

-All that said, simply measuring a company’s success by their medal count or the number of gold medals is a bit of a stretch.
+All that said, measuring a company’s success by their medal count or the number of gold medals is a bit of a stretch.
 Why should Kuwait, a small country of 3.5 million people, be measured against the United States or China?
 Los Angeles alone, without counting the surrounding valley and metro area, has 3.8 million people!

 So the first of the scaled, ‘fair’ metrics is the number of medals per capita.

 If the US gets 100 medals and Kuwait gets 1, that should be about even.
-Still, you want to reward better medal counts – silver and gold should be valued above bronze in some manner.
+Still, you want to reward better medal counts: silver and gold should be valued above bronze in some manner.

 Treating all medals the same may look good in a medal count table, but it’s hard to argue that being the third best in the world at something equals being the best.

-How is it fair to measure total medal count in gymnastics, say, where the individual events are limited to two people per country?
+How is it fair to measure total medal count in gymnastics, where the individual events are limited to two people per country?
 Look at America’s Jordan Wieber – she was 4th ranked in the world on the all around in gymnastics, yet had to sit it out since her teammates were #1 and #2.

 The obvious issues, other than discounting silvers and bronzes, is also in the selection process.
 A single gold doesn’t prove dominance.
 Consider the number of swimming events versus the number of games requires to win a medal in a team event.
-And, let’s say that theoretically, that some team’s backup could also win gold?
+And, let’s say that theoretically, some team’s backups could also win gold?

 The Wall Street Journal even touched on a few more esoteric ones – medals per dollars of GDP, anyone?
-Even with an attempt to scale the statistics, you come to some interesting stats – for example, the top 10% of countries won 52.3% of the medals.
-Redistribution, anyone?
+Even with an attempt to scale the statistics, you come to some interesting stats.
+For example, the top 10% of countries won 52.3% of the medals.
+(Redistribution, anyone?)